-- Serious foul play - Violent conduct - Spitting at an opponent or any other person - Denying the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area) - Denying an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offence punishable by a free kick or a penalty kick - Using offensive, insulting or abusive language and/or gestures
+- Serious foul play - Violent conduct - Spitting at an opponent or any other person - Denying the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area) - Denying an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offence punishable by a free kick or a penalty kick - Using offensive, insulting or abusive language and/or gestures - Receiving a second caution in the same match.

-- Receiving a second caution in the same match. - Any player, coach or spectator who has been red carded must leave the game.
+Any player, coach or spectator who has been red carded must leave the game.
 The game will not be continued until the offender has left the vicinity.
+Any player receiving a red card cannot play in the next match.